gabor-boros/questdb-statuspage/README.md

 $ yarn dev
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) and after some initialization, you will see that the backend is reporting the status of the monitored URL:
+Navigate to [http://localhost:3000](http://localhost:3000) to see the backend reporting the status of the monitored URL.
+The first task to check the system status is executed when the scheduler and worker starts and
+the status of the website over time can be seen after a few minutes on the page or when you check back at a later stage:

 ![end-result-2](./post/img/end-result-2.png)